Lebensgefahr/kingroon_kp3s_pro_v2/README.md

 </details>

 After building copy klipper.bin file to SD card with name **cheetah_v2.bin** (filename is important).
+Put SD card into printer card slot turn it off and on.

 <details>
   <summary>How to get an actual firmware file name</summary>